China port probe into metal financing rattles banks, trade houses

 "When we were there we did hear a couple of traders holding the same title.
 One was saying that one (cargo) belongs to me the other trader said it belongs to him.
 They had the same document."

-Concern over what is happening at Qingdao has unsettled metal markets, although for now the investigation is known to center on a single trading company and firms related to it.
+Concern over what is happening at Qingdao has unsettled metal markets, although for now the investigation is known to centre on a single trading company and firms related to it.

 It remains unclear if it signals the start of a wider investigation by Chinese authorities into metal financing, although checks so far with officials at several other major Chinese ports such as Ningbo have said operations were normal.